Container arrives at La Salle Technical College

-La Salle Technical College is located in the suburb of Hohola in Port Moresby, the capital of Papua New Guinea.
+La Salle Secondary School is located in the suburb of Hohola in Port Moresby, the capital of Papua New Guinea.

 Way back in 1964, Bob Dylan wrote a song that included the lyrics “the times, they are a-changing”.
 The words could well apply to La Salle Technical Secondary School in Hohola, a suburb of Port Moresby, Papua New Guinea.

 Hohola Youth Development Centre (HYDC) was begun in 1973 by the Brigidine Sisters as a facility to provide educational opportunities for students who, having completed primary school, were unable to attend secondary school because of lack of spaces but did not have the skills to gain employment in an urban environment.
 The De La Salle Brothers took over the management of HYDC in 1993 and benefited from the drive leadership of Brothers Denis Loft, Leo Scollen and Antony Samy Pancras.
 HYDC was successful in twice obtaining funding through the AusAID Incentive Fund to increase its infrastructure enabling it to expand the range of courses offered and increase its roll to over 600 male and female students.
 In 2015, HYDC changed its name to La Salle Technical College to better reflect its role in providing technical education.